Sources: Seattle police chief feared she could be overturned on a technicality if she fired officer who lied

-Seattle Police Chief Carmen Best decided against firing an officer who lied about intimidating a citizen after concluding she might be overturned on a technicality, according to two sources familiar with the matter.
+Seattle Police Chief Carmen Best decided against firing an officer who lied about intimidating a citizen after concluding the investigation should have been resolved earlier, according to two sources familiar with the matter.

 Best feared the department’s Office of Police Accountability (OPA) had exceeded the 180-day limit for completing internal investigations required under its contract with the Seattle Police Officers Guild (SPOG), the sources said on condition of anonymity in order to speak candidly on internal police actions.

-As a result, Best believed the officer, Frank Poblocki, who had gone to the workplace of a man who had insulted him, had strong grounds for appeal, the sources said.
+As a result, Best believed the officer, Frank Poblocki, who had gone to the workplace of a man who had insulted him, might be able to overturn a termination on appeal, one of the sources said.

 Best opted for a 30-day suspension without pay, sidestepping Police Department policy and language in the city’s contract with SPOG that presumes officers will be fired for dishonesty in their official duties.

-It is unclear why the chief chose the lesser punishment — the department’s second most severe disciplinary action — if she believed a violation of the so-called 180-day rule had likely occurred.
+It is unclear why the chief chose the lesser punishment — the department’s second most severe disciplinary action — if she believed a violation of the so-called 180-day rule had occurred.

 In a statement issued Thursday evening, the department said: “It is untrue to say Chief Best concluded she would be overturned on a 180-day limit technicality.
 We urge you to question the veracity of your sources.”